bobbiejwilson/wd_s/README.md

 `yo wd-s` - In the wp-content folder of a new project, follow the prompts and a new magically created wd_s install with your project name in it's place!

 #### Clone

-**You'll need to clone recursive this repo, not download the zip!** (It includes other Github submodules and they won't be included in the zip)
+**You'll need to clone recursive this repo, not download the zip!** (It includes ubmodules and they won't be included in the zip)

 * Via command line / Terminal: